What to See and Do in Budapest (and what to skip)

 First some of our favorite photos from 2 months in Budapest.
 Most of these will show up on our list of essential sights:

 Looking for accommodation in Budapest?
 My preferred area is around the Astoria area (you’re centrally located and in walking distance to the Old Town sights as well as the ruin bars).
 An excellent budget suggestion is K9 Residence.
 Two great Mid-range options are City Centrum Apartman and Roombach Hotel Budapest Center.
-Otherwise find the hottest deals below.
+An excellent High-end option is the InterContinental Budapest.

 What to See and Do (and what you can skip)